shirano2/google-books-search/README.md

   }
 ```

 When a user comes to website, user can input book's name in search bar.
-And using axios, website shows book data through google book API.
+And using axios, website shows book data through Google Books API.
 User can saved books by clicking "save" button or go to book site directly after results come out.

 #### Check the status of Saved